jhonnynetworker/JavaScript_Fundamentals_Challenges/README.md

+# JavaScript Fundamentals Course
-# JavaScript Fundamentals Exercises and Challenges
+# Exercises and Challenges

 In this repository I will throw up the challenges proposed by **@jonasschmedtman** in the UDEMY course "The Complete **JavaScript** Course 2021: From Zero to Expert!"; in addition to some other exercises proposed by the Tutor **@Joao_Bernardino.